NBISweden/module-dmp-dm-practices/_episodes/02-exercise-part1.md

 > Experiment) metadata standard, since this is the standard used by ENA which will
 > simplify the submission process.
 In addition, the file organisation and naming
 > conventions will be documented in a README text file that will be put in the root
-> folder of the project, and a dictionary of the samples metadata will be created.
+> folder of the project, and a dictionary of the sample metadata will be created.
 >
 > The analysis will be done by the research group at the SNIC center Uppmax, for which
 > a project will be applied for.